Marcusly17/Firm-Vertical-Relatedness-Measure/README.md

 The notebook here shows the process for constructing the dataset for all firms in the WRDS Compustat Database from 1992 to 2019.

-## Result

-The main findings of the code can be found at the post available here.

 ## Reference

 Reference: